India's Adani not interested in domestic coal mine auctions - CFO

 Globally, investors are shying away from coal assets amid increasing pressure from climate change activists on large international miners and banks.

+Following the press conference, the company in a brief statement to Reuters downplayed Singh's comments stating it would be "open to participate in the auctions," depending on coal demand and "opportunities offered by the government."

-Singh said the Adani Group was also moving away from coal mining.
+Earlier on the call, Singh had said Adani Group was deemphasising commercial coal mining.

 "Carmichael rather than being a mining business is now a support business for Adani Power," he said.